h1den96/polymesa/README.md

 **Polymesa**

-In order for the server to work, you must change the path to the directory where your videos are stored.
+In order for the server to work, you must change the path in the StreamServer.java file to match the directory path where your videos are stored.
 Formats supported: .avi, .mp4, and .mkv.

 **Run Server:**